lorandhajos/GroupF-term1/codeGuidelines.md

 Indentation: 3 spaces<br>
 Charset: UTF-8

+Make sure to leave an empty new line at the end of every page!

 ## Everything we code must be published through git

 ### If you want to use git make sure you